xiyasong/Genomics_platform/docs/Quick_start_for_GenRiskPro.md

 ## **Submit jobs**

 Users are required to sign up with a personal email address to start analysis for sensitive genome data.
-BabyGenePro currently only accepts files in the vcf format.
-Four types of data are available to be analysed in BabyGenePro: 1) single nucleotide polymorphism (SNPs), 2) insertions and deletions (INDELs); 3) copy number variants (CNVs); 4) other structural variants (SVs).
+GenRiskPro currently only accepts files in the vcf format.

 Users can also play with the example file without login.